borntofrappe/game-development/Practice/Minigames Box/README.md

   revoluteJoint:setMotorEnabled(true)
   ```

   Note that the value change considering the structure of the platform and rotor.
-A thinner/shorter rotor requires less torque to rotate than a thicker/taller one.
+A thinner, shorter rotor requires less torque to rotate than a thicker and taller one.

 - `setMotorEnabled()` enables the rotation